juev/awesome-stars/README.md

 ## Go

 - [logr](https://github.com/go-logr/logr) - A simple logging interface for Go
-- [wild-workouts-go-ddd-example](https://github.com/ThreeDotsLabs/wild-workouts-go-ddd-example) - Complete serverless application to show how to apply DDD, Clean Architecture, and CQRS by practical refactoring of a Go project.
+- [wild-workouts-go-ddd-example](https://github.com/ThreeDotsLabs/wild-workouts-go-ddd-example) - Complete application to show how to apply DDD, Clean Architecture, and CQRS by practical refactoring of a Go project.
 - [kiara](https://github.com/genkami/kiara) - Backend-agnostic, lightweight pub/sub library which makes it easy for Go applications to communicate with each other.
 - [hcl](https://github.com/hashicorp/hcl) - HCL is the HashiCorp configuration language.
 - [tfsec](https://github.com/tfsec/tfsec) - 🔒🌍 Security scanner for your Terraform code